FaiMAldoussri/msc-advanced-computing/machine-learning-big-data/README.md

-## Regression and Classification with AstroML and SDSS Data
+## Supervised Learning for Regression and Classification on SDSS Astronomical Data

 This coursework explores regression and classification problems using astronomical data from the astroML package.